RijuPandey/Group-A/README.md

   - UI/UX designing.
   - Data Structure and algorithm (with JAVA as my prefered language.)
 - Not being limited to a specific field of my interest, i'm also willing to learn new technologies and ideas.
 So that i can further improve my skill-set.

+## My future plans :-

+- To further explore in the field of Cyber Security and Developement.

+- I'm also ready and excited to collaborate and contribute via online platforms such as GitHub.

+## Thank you for visiting !